zana-a/emerald/README.md

 # ZAPL

 ZAPL is a program based on the guarded command language based on Edsger Dijkstra's designs.
-It is written in Scala 2 using the io.zana.zapl.parser combinator library.
+It is written in Scala 2 using the Scala Parser Combinator library.

 ## EBNF